Honda Passport Insurance Rates

 Policy rates broken down by type of insurance:

-Rate estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and Passport trim levels.
+Prices are based on $500 comprehensive and collision deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and Passport models.

 Price Range Variability

-For an average driver, Honda Passport insurance rates range from as low as $432 for your basic liability-only policy to a high of $2,876 for a driver that may need high-risk insurance.
+For a 40-year-old driver, Honda Passport insurance rates go from as low as $432 for a discount liability-only rate to a high rate of $2,876 for a driver that may need high-risk insurance.

 Urban vs. Rural Price Range